(to see subtitles of this how-to in a different language, click the setting icon in the video and select an available language from CC/Subtitles)

-- Once your your media file (that is, the audio or video file you uploaded) is transcribed in Simon Says, click the Export button:
+- Once your audio / video is transcribed in Simon Says, click the Export button:

 2. A pop-up will appear (like in the image below).
-Select “Adobe Premiere” from the options and often you will want to check “only bookmarks” so you can just get the key parts of the interview you want.
+Select “Adobe Premiere” from the options and often you will want to check “only bookmarks” if you highlighted the key rows in the transcript.

-If you don’t select “only bookmarks” you will get your entire media file broken into clips that correspond with the transcript rows.
+If you don’t select “only bookmarks” you will get your entire transcript broken into clips that correspond with the transcript rows.

-Export from Simon Says: select Adobe Premiere and click the “Export” button to download the ZIP file.
+Export from Simon Says: select Adobe Premiere and you will receive a ZIP file.
 Unzip it and you will find an *.xml file.

 3. Open Adobe Premiere Pro and create a Project.
 If you have the option to, match the settings (such as for the frame rate and resolution) of the media file you transcribed in Simon Says.
 Then go to the “File” menu and click “Import…” like this: